-The Office of Financial Readiness has put together a list of resources available to military members and their families to address their needs during the COVID-19 pandemic:
+The Office of Financial Readiness has put together a list of resources available to military members and their families to address their needs during the COVID-19 pandemic (updated August 2021):

 Coronavirus Food Assistance Program 2

 Are you a farmer or rancher whose business has been directly impacted by the coronavirus pandemic?
-You may be eligible for financial assistance through this program from the USDA.
-Applications are being accepted from September 21 through December 11, 2020.
+You may be eligible for financial assistance through this program from the USDA (program was expanded in March 2021).